kevinmveen/fupcompleteness/README.md

 # fupcompleteness

-Collection of functions to evaluate follow-up completeness
+Collection of functions to evaluate follow-up completeness.
+The main function is fupcompleteness() and inputs: